ngs-docs/2021-GGG298/Week9-Slurm_and_Farm_cluster_for_doing_analysis/README.md

 * slurm automatically generates **output scripts** where all of the output from commands run from the script are printed to.
 These will take the form as `slurm-12345.out` where 12345 is an identifying number (the job ID, by default!) slurm assigns to the file.
 We can change this to any output file name we want.
 To specify the name of your output file use `-o <file_name>.out`
 * slurm can generate **error files**, where all of the errors from the script are printed to.
 We can ask slurm to create err files and name them with `-e <file_name>.err`

-If we were hard to ourselves we would write these out at the command line each time we submitted a job to slurm with `sbatch`.
+If we were being mean to ourselves we would write these out at the command line each time we submitted a job to slurm with `sbatch`.
 It would look something like this:
 ```
 sbatch --time=01-02:03:04 -p bmh --mem=4Gb --mail-user=<your_email> --mail-type=ALL -J <job_name> -o <file_name>.out -e <file_name>.err
 ```
-We would need to switch out all of the `<text>` with parameters specific to our preference, but hopefully you get the gist.
+(We would need to switch out all of the `<text>` with parameters specific to our preference, but hopefully you get the gist.)

-Let's make this easier on ourselves: typing all of the parameters out on the command line every time we want to submit a batch script is annoying and it also doesn't allow us to record what parameters we used easily.
-We can put the parameters to run each job in the script we submit to slurm!
+But: let's make this easier on ourselves!
+Typing all of the parameters out on the command line every time we want to submit a batch script is annoying and it also doesn't allow us to record what parameters we used easily.
+We can instead put the parameters to run each job in the script we submit to slurm!

 #### Repeatability

 One of the most important things in science is repeatability.
 This sentiment holds true in bioinformatics experiments as well.
 However, it is exceptionally easy to run a series of command on data, leave the data for a few months (or years) and come back to the data and have no clue how you went from point A to point Z.

+(To be clear, this is bad. :)

 Let's say we lost everything except our backed up raw data and we needed to recreate an analysis.
 In the worst case, where  the commands used to carry out the experiment were not saved, we would have to figure out all of the commands with only a vague memory of the steps we took to get results.
 It is hard, if not impossible to recreate an analysis with exactly the same string of commands and parameters.
 So, we should think about documenting things as we go.